carlosmunoz/zanata-wiki/Demo-Zanata-Publican.md

-# Demonstration of working on publican standardized document sources with Flies.
+# Demonstration of working on publican standardized document sources with Zanata.

 # Introduction